 Bradley Shavit Artson: Honestly, not much.
 We were desperate to try anything.
 So we tried all kinds of treatments, of all kinds of approaches, most of which were meaningless and did nothing, some of which were disasters.
 You know, I think it was the love, my wife and I have for each other and our love for Jacob.

 And he just exuded kindness and goodness in the sense that it was going to be okay.
-And so we kind of gave ourselves to dr. Mancar should be carried us through.
-And then when we moved to Los Angeles, several years later, Jacob was six.
-At the time we found a speech therapist and she exposed us to facilitated communication.
+And so we kind of gave ourselves to Dr. Monkarsh should be carried us through.
+And then when we moved to Los Angeles, several years later, Jacob was six at the time.
+We found a speech therapist and she exposed us to facilitated communication.

 Whereby Jacob was able to show us that he had taught himself how to read.
 And that was extraordinary.
 We didn’t know who was in there.
 And we had assumed that Jacob wasn’t attending.
-But in fact, he had been following everything and was really smart at that, made it possible for him to tell us what he was thinking, but content of his thought of that has made all the difference.
+But in fact, he had been following everything and was really smart.
+And that made it possible for him to tell us what he was thinking, but the content of his thought of that has made all the difference.

-So let’s drill down on this facilitated communication because as I remember the story, it was within an hour that the Darlene Hanson, the speech therapist was able to discover the Jacob who was nonverbal.
-Was able to smell and to read within a very short period of time.
-Yeah.
-So I think listeners would want to know more about this, right?
+David Hirsch: So let’s drill down on this facilitated communication because as I remember the story, it was within an hour that the Darlene Hanson, the speech therapist was able to discover the Jacob who was nonverbal.
+I was able to spell and read within a very short period of time.

-Please.
-So I was in a car accident and I was in the hospital for two weeks.
+Bradley Shavit Artson: So I was in a car accident and I was in the hospital for two weeks.
 I had surgery on my foot.
 My sternum was broken.
 I came home and I’m in bed, not able to move.
-And it’s Saturday morning and the kids are in the bedroom with me.
-A lot of my wife comes in and she says, come on kids.
+And it’s Saturday morning, and the kids are in the bedroom with me.
+Elana my wife comes in and she says, come on kids.
 It’s time to get ready to go to synagogue.

 And let me just say his assessment of the substitute isn’t wrong.